-With the 2020 calendar year quickly approaching, here’s a rundown of the notices you might wish to review for your communication efforts and to aid your efforts in compliance.
+With the 2021 calendar year quickly approaching, use this rundown of relevant notices HR teams need to review for your end-of-year communication efforts.
+Additionally, ensuring that your organization is up-to-speed with each of these notices aids your efforts in yearly compliance.

 - Summary of Benefits & Coverage (SBC)